tarantool/doc/doc/reference/tooling/tcm/tcm_configuration.rst

 Finally, there are parameters whose values are constants defined in Go packages.
 For example, :ref:`http.websession-cookie.same-site <tcm_configuration_reference_http_websession-cookie_same-site>`
 values are constants from the Go's `http.SameSite <https://pkg.go.dev/net/http#SameSite>`__ type.
-To find out the exact values available for such parameters, refer to `Go packages documentation <https://pkg.go.dev/>`__.
+To find out the exact values available for such parameters, refer to the `Go packages documentation <https://pkg.go.dev/>`__.

 .. code-block:: yaml